 To overcome the presumption that a setting has institutional-like qualities, a heightened scrutiny evidentiary package must be compiled by the state for review by CMS.
 Information within this evidentiary package will focus on the qualities of the setting and how the setting is integrated in and supports access of individuals receiving HCBS into the broader community via the organization's policies and practices as well as in how the setting supports individuals consistent with their person-centered service plans.

-This evidentiary package, for The Living Centre., will provide evidence of how the State of Montana has determined that this setting has overcome the presumption that it has the qualities of an institution and achieves compliance with Federal HCBS Settings rules.
+This evidentiary package for Missoula Health & Rehabilitation Center in Missoula, Montana will provide evidence of how the State of Montana, Department of Public Health and Humans Services (DPHHS, or the Department) has determined that this setting has overcome the presumption that it has the qualities of an institution and achieves compliance with Federal HCBS Settings rules.